Friday, 15 December 2023

 1. The often I write reflectively the better the quality and clarity of my focus, articulation, thinking and memory.
 Improving my perception of situations and vocabulary in the process.

-2. The deeper I dive into myself through my writing the more I learn about myself and increase my self-awareness.
+2. The deeper I dive into myself through my introspective writing the more I learn about myself and increase my self-awareness.

 3. I can articulate myself better non-verbally than I can verbally - hence being a better writer!
 I am more comfortable championing myself in writing than saying it verbally to others.